nodejs/node/doc/api/n-api.md

 Afterward, additional manipulation of the wrapper's prototype chain may cause `napi_unwrap()` to fail.

-*Note*: Calling `napi_wrap()` a second time on an object that already has a native instance associated with it by virtue of a previous call to `napi_wrap()` will cause an error to be returned.
-If you wish to associate another native instance with the given object, call `napi_remove_wrap()` on it first.
+Calling napi_wrap() a second time on an object will return an error.
+To associate another native instance with the object, use napi_remove_wrap() first.

 ### napi_unwrap
 <!-- YAML